Grand Prairie Dog Bite Lawyer

 If you or a loved one were injured due to the negligent actions of pet owner, a Grand Prairie dog bite lawyer may be able to help you to file a lawsuit.
 You may be eligible to seek compensation for your damages and injuries.
 A skilled personal injury attorney may be able to assist with exercising your rights under the law.

 One Bite Rule

 In a case called Marshall v.
 Ranne, the Texas Supreme Court held that the state would follow the general Restatement of Torts guidelines on this type of claim.
-The decision implemented the one bite rule in Grand Prairie.
+The decision implemented the one bite rule.

 The one bite rule does not mean that a dog owner gets one free pass on responsibility for a pet bite.
 The regulation refers to whether or not a dog owner knew their pet might be dangerous.

-The plaintiff’s Grand Prairie dog bite lawyer will need to prove that the owner knew or had reason to know of the dangerous propensities of the canine.
+The plaintiff’s Grand Prairie dog attack attorney needs to prove that the owner knew or had reason to know of the dangerous propensities of the canine.
 If a dog has bitten another individual before, a reasonably prudent person would likely exercise care in keeping their pet away from situations in which they might attack.
 If an owner did not fulfill this duty of care, they may be liable for damages.

 Attacks Involving Trespassers in Grand Prairie

 Landowners and lessees owe a minimal obligation to individuals who come onto their land without permission.